dwarvesf/handbook/benefits-and-perks.md

 ### Employee Referral Bonus
 We usually hire and to keep the quality bar, the Dwarves are encouraged to recommend friends that you think they match with the team.
 We believe your suggestions should be helpful as you have to know the person.

-The company will pay a one month salary as a referral bonus to any employee who refers an applicant to our company who is hired by the company to a full-time position.
-The bonus is paid upon completion of the newly hired employee’s first 90 days of employment.
+The company will pay a referral bonus to any employee who refers an applicant to our company who is hired by the company to a full-time position.
+The bonus is separately paid two times, once upon completion of the newly hired employee’s probation pass, the rest after 6 months from the first payment.
 The referring employee must still be employed with the company at the time the bonus is to be given.

 ### Flexible Working Days
 For a variety of reasons, people may choose to work fewer days per week than the usual Monday to Friday.
 It’s not encouraging but wherever possible we aim to enable this.
 Your paycheck and any bonus will be pro-rated as a percentage of a five day week.
 For example, if you opt to work 4 out of 5 days, your salary and any bonus would be reduced by 20%.